Spina Bifida Factsheet (for Schools)

 What Teachers Should Know

-Spina bifida is a birth defect in which part of the spine does not form normally, leaving an opening in the back.
+Spina bifida is a birth defect in which part of the spine does not form normally before birth, leaving an opening in the back.
 As a result, the spinal cord and nerves may be damaged.

 There are three types of spina bifida:

-- Spina bifida occulta is the mildest form; "occulta" means "hidden," and the defect is covered by skin and there is no protrusion of the spinal cord or its coverings.
+- Spina bifida occulta is the mildest form.
+“Occulta" means "hidden," and the defect is covered by skin.
+There is no protrusion of the spinal cord or its coverings.
 Most children with this type don't have any problems, though some may develop symptoms as they get older.

 - Meningocele involves the meninges, the membranes that cover and protect the brain and spinal cord.
 The meninges push through the opening in the back, forming a sac called a meningocele.
 Since the spinal cord is not involved, there is little or no nerve damage.
 Some children will have mild disability.